Eating Disorder Treatment

 Eating disorders can exist on a spectrum from mild to life threatening.
 Without proper treatment and therapy for eating disorders, they rarely go away on their own.
 As with many mental health conditions, getting help is often viewed as a stigma; a weakness and many resist coming to therapy for many years after the initial symptoms arise.
 Family member involvement in treatment is key to building long term solutions that result in changing systemic, behavioral patterns that inadvertently contribute to and maintain the eating disordered behavior.

-Several of our therapists in Eugene have inpatient and outpatient experience in the treatment of eating disorders.
+Several of our therapists in Eugene have inpatient and outpatient experience in eating disorder treatment.

-Fill out our intake form and someone will get in touch with you to discuss options for eating disorder treatment at Eugene Therapy.
+Request an appointment with Eugene Therapy today.
+Fill out our intake form and someone will get in touch with you to discuss options for eating disorder treatment.